 If you are a voluntary organisation working with children and / or young people, you can apply for one of our Maintenance Grants.
 This is a modest amount of one-off funding which must be used to improve the lives of local children/young people in need.
 It can be used to cover core/running costs.
 Organisations can nominate themselves.
 The children being helped must live within the borough of Maidstone.
 These grants are distributed once a year, usually in the spring.

-All funding applications are decided upon by a panel, consisting of between five and nine members, and all applicants are advised about the results usually in June.
+All funding applications are decided upon by a panel and all applicants are advised about the results.

-To find out more about receiving funding please contact Jacqueline Bobb, CVS Manager at Involve Kent on 01622 677337 or email firstname.lastname@example.org
+To find out more about receiving funding please contact Jacqueline Bobb, Chair, HaMC Panel, on 07791 090958 or email firstname.lastname@example.org